Sdcrouse/git-github-learn-quiz-v-000/README.md

 (X)`git clone`
 ( )`git commit`

-?: How do you create a copy of a lab under your own GitHub account so that you can solve the lab?
+?: How do you create a copy of a lab into your own GitHub account so that you can solve the lab?

 (X) Forking it via the GitHub interface.
 ( )`git fork`